School Meals and Milk

-If you decide to provide a packed lunch, the food must be brought to school in a named lunch box.
-Please ensure your child brings a healthy lunch, e.g. sandwiches, pasta,rice and fruit.
+If you decide to provide a packed lunch, the food must be brought into school in a named lunch box.
+Please ensure your child brings a healthy lunch, e.g. sandwiches, pasta, rice and fruit.
 We have the Healthy Schools accreditation and encourage healthy eating.
 The school does not have facilities for refrigerating packed lunches.

 Click on the link below for ideas - how to prepare a healthy lunch

-If you have lost your menu and wish to view it online, please click on the link below to download.
+Please scroll to the bottom of this page to see the current school dinner menu.
 Please speak to the school office staff if you wish to change your child's dinner preferences.